Edujugon/laravel-google-ads/readme.md

 ```

-Also you can order by any field:
+Also you can order by a field:

 ```
 $ads->service(CampaignService::class)